bscofield/deus_ex/README.md

     $ bundle exec deus_ex cleanup

+You can check to see if you have any active deus_ex instances running, as well:

+    $ bundle exec deus_ex status

 ## Warning!

 This may not work if your app has dependencies on GitHub beyond the deployment repository -- if you're using git URLs for gems, for instance.